seydel/QENS_utilities/README.md

 selects a model performing a global fit for several momentum transfers at once that contains the following components, as explained in
 M. Grimaldo et al., Phys.Chem.Chem.Phys.
 17, 4645  (2015), https://dx.doi.org/doi:10.1039/C4CP04944F, equation 6:

-- One Lorentzian that accounts for the center-of-mass diffusion of tracer proteins in an aqueous solution sample and obeys gamma = D q^2, where gamma is the Lorentzian half width at half maximum;
+- One Lorentzian that accounts for the center-of-mass diffusion of tracer proteins in an aqueous solution sample and obeys _gamma = D q<sup>2</sup>_, where _gamma_ is the Lorentzian half width at half maximum;

 - Two Lorentzians that account for the internal diffusive dynamics.
 The amplitudes and widths of these Lorentzians are coupled as explained in the above reference, based on F. Roosen-Runge et al., J. Chem.
 Phys.
 144, 204109 (2016), https://doi.org/10.1063/1.4950889.
 This coupling is implemented in the function two_state;

-- A fourth Lorentzian that accounts for the solvent water (D2O) contribution;
+- A fourth Lorentzian that accounts for the solvent water (D<sub>2</sub>O) contribution;

 - A Dirac accounting for the scattering signal from the sample container;